Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 computers to guess due to the number of combinations possible, but much easier for humans to remember.

-## AXIASolar{.js} Browser Extension
+## AXIACoin{.js} Browser Extension

-The AXIASolar{.js} Extension provides a reasonable balance of security and usability.
-It provides a separate local mechanism to generate your address and interact with AXIASolar.
+The AXIACoin{.js} Extension provides a reasonable balance of security and usability.
+It provides a separate local mechanism to generate your address and interact with AXIACoin.

-This method involves installing the AXIASolar{.js} plugin and using it as a “virtual vault," separate from your browser, to store your private keys.
+This method involves installing the AXIACoin{.js} plugin and using it as a “virtual vault," separate from your browser, to store your private keys.
 It also allows the signing of transactions and similar functionality.